Bible and archaeology news

 Hershel Shanks, “Assyrian Palace Discovered in Ashdod,” as it appeared in the January/February 2007 issue of Biblical Archaeology Review.

-Interested in the Philistines at Ashdod?
+Members, interested in the Philistines at Ashdod?
 Visit the BAS Library Philistine Special Collection.

 Sign up to receive our email newsletter and never miss an update.